-Want to See 10 000 Orchid Blooms?
-Spend A Day At Purdon Conservation Area
+Want to See Thousands of Orchid Blooms?
+Spend A Day At Purdon

 Visiting the Purdon Conservation Area (near Ottawa) is a great way to improve your mental and physical health: take your kids on self-guided hikes through an uplands (hardwood) forest and see a real Canadian beaver pond.
 Enjoy “extreme” birding along the boardwalk of a rare Fen wetland and see endangered species regenerating, like the tree-kissing Woodpecker and butternut trees.